 - Be a United States citizen or documented alien

-- Have no incarcerations or arrests within the past 12 months
+- Have no incarcerations or arrests within the past three years

-- Have no outstanding criminal charges or warrants
+- Have no existing or outstanding criminal charges or warrants

 - Have no conflict or negative association with a current Detention Center inmate (for volunteering in the Detention Center)